cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 ### Web

-To scope a pentest for a Web asset, first determine the following:
+To scope a pentest for a Web asset, specify the number of the following characteristics of the asset that need to be tested.

-- Type of your web application:
-  - [Traditional application](/getting-started/glossary/#traditional-web-application): How many [dynamic pages](/getting-started/glossary/#dynamic-web-page) does the application have?
-  - [Single-page application](/getting-started/glossary/#single-page-application): How many [routes](/getting-started/glossary/#route-software) does the application have?
-As an example, read the [React Router documentation](https://reactrouter.com/en/main/start/concepts) to learn more about routing.
-- How many [user roles](/getting-started/glossary/#user-role) do you want to test?
-- What is the **technology stack**?
-- Do you have any **special requirements**?

 ![Scoping parameters for a Web asset](/gsg/pentest-scoping-web-app.png "Scoping parameters for a Web asset")